BigPay vs Wise

 Fees | Low fees, varies by destination | Low fees, varies by destination |

-Speed | Up to 3 working days | Up to 2 working days |
+Speed | Can be instant, may take up to 2-3 working days | More than %50 are instant, can take up to 2 working days |

 Service | In-app chat and email | In-app chat, email and by phone |